 Forget about your diet for just one morning.

 Eat a piece of chocolate or a slice of white bread thickly slathered with jam or butter.
-Drink coffee or some caffeinated beverage.
+Drinka cup of black or green coffee, or some caffeinated beverage.
 Although it’s not healthy to drink caffeine to the point of addiction, it can give your Monday morning that much-needed oomph and alertness.
 Call a friend on the way to work to rave and rant about the Monday blues.
 You’re sure to find more than enough members for the “I hate Monday Mornings Club”.

 Try and get in a little early to work.
 Start working on something you enjoy first thing on Monday till you get into the groove.